EdWorld Internet Topics

 "If you can avoid the physical violence and bring people together, you have accomplished what, from the beginning of time, mankind has considered a noble end," he continued.
 "The Bible says, 'Blessed are the peacemakers.'
 You have a great opportunity to be a model for people; to lead by example.
 The example people set is the most important lesson."

-Leigh Jones-Bamman, senior program coordinator of the Governor's Prevention Partnership, stressed to students the importance of using and teaching mediation techniques.
+Leigh Jones-Bamman, then-senior program coordinator of The Governor's Prevention Partnership, stressed to students the importance of using and teaching mediation techniques.
 "You might see people in the community who are not as skilled at mediating as you are; people who are sending people not much older than you to war," Jones-Bamman said.
 "And you might ask yourself what difference can I make?
 I believe everyone can make a difference.
 Our task is to eliminate violence and war.
 Everything is changing and everything is possible.
 Peace is created one step at a time."

 LEARNING BY DOING